-How is the reference benchmark continuously aligned with each of the en vironmental or social characteristics promoted by the financial product?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
 Not applicable.
-How is the alignment of the investment strategy with the methodology o the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
 Not applicable. • How does the designated index differ from a relevant broad market index?
 Not applicable.
-Where can the methodology used for the calculation of the designated in dex be found?
+Where can the methodology used for the calculation of the designated in- dex be found?
 Not applicable.
 Where can I find more product specific information online?
-More product-specific information can be found on the website: www.ubs.com/funds sustainable economic activities.
+More product-specific information can be found on the website: www.ubs.com/funds

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852